esamattis/piler/README.md

 # Piler

-*Note: node-pile was just renamed to *Piler*.
-Links in this Github page will broken until the next release.*
+*Note: node-pile was just renamed to Piler.
+Links on this Github page will broken until the next release.*

 Feature hilights